 and up to 4 threads in the case of BLASTN.

 This default behavior can be altered in a local file named

-sysblast.sample file is provided in licensed AB-BLAST
+sysblast.sample file is provided in AB-BLAST

-Beyond the above requirements for program storage, any additional memory available may improve BLAST performance, through caching of database files in what would otherwise be unused memory.
-When the same database(s) are to be searched repeatedly (e.g., by an automated analysis pipeline), caching of the database files avoids the latency of disk I/O and potential contension between different processes for the same disk resources.
+Beyond the above requirements for program heap storage, additional memory may improve BLAST performance, through in-memory caching of database files from previous searches.
+When databases are searched repeatedly (e.g., by an automated analysis pipeline), caching of database files avoids the latency and throughput limitations of disk I/O, as well as avoiding contension between different jobs for the same disk resources.